 Every business at some point needs a designer to create the look of their product, app, or website.
 But they rarely perceive design as a potential strategy builder.
 Design solves a specific problem.
 This is what should be done by every startup or business—solving the problem of their potential customers to make them real customers.
 For this reason, more and more companies employ Chief Designers to transform their business.
-So, let’s dig deeper into how the conventionally operational role of design becomes strategic, what business design is, and how it contributes to the business growth strategy.
+So, let’s dig deeper into how the conventionally operational role of design becomes strategic, what business design is, and how it contributes to the successful business growth strategy.

 How essential design is for the company’s success is often neglected as stakeholders can underestimate its power.
 Design is particularly helpful when it comes to boosting the work process inside the company and its marketing.